aicenter/FUP/lectures/lecture12.md

 ---
 # Stateful Computations

-Generally, *almost all interesting computations* are somehow stateful (e.g. even just pushing to a list already involves a state).
+*Almost all interesting computations* are somehow stateful.
+Even just pushing to a list already involves a state.
 Essentially, every operation that involves some sort of memory storage is in the end a stateful computation.

 ```mermaid